CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.2.1 General Client.md

 #### SYS.2.1.A27 Controlled decommissioning of a client

 When decommissioning a client SHOULD ensure that no important data that may be stored on the disks are lost, and that no sensitive data is left behind.
 It SHOULD give an overview of what data is stored on the IT systems.
-A checklist SHOULD be created that can be processed when decommissioning an IT system.
-This checklist SHOULD include at least aspects for data backup of the data that is still required and the subsequent secure deletion of all data.### 3.3 Requirements for increased protection requirements
+A checklist should be created, which can be processed when decommissioning an IT system.
+This checklist SHOULD include at least aspects for data backup of the data that is still required and the subsequent secure deletion of all data.
+### 3.3 Requirements for increased protection requirements

 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).